 Needless to say, this servlet and JSP demonstrate ECS by querying Amazon.com for a "Large" set of details on the course's recommended books.
-Note that this demonstration happens to Taglib make of Apache's Standard 1.1.2, an implementation use JSP Standard Tag Library (JSTL), jars for which have been provided project4-6.0/webapps/scamazon/WEB-INF/lib/.
+Note that this demonstration happens to make use of Apache's Standard Taglib 1.1.2, an implementation of the JSP Standard Tag Library (JSTL), jars for which have been provided in project4-7.0/webapps/scamazon/WEB-INF/lib/.
 With JSTL are we able to confine this demonstration's logic to a servlet and its aesthetics to a JSP.
 You're welcome, but not required, to make use of JSTL in your own work; additional detail is available at the URL below.